 4. Shed some light on your subject

-Sometimes a little bit of extra light coming from the left or right of camera (avoid frontal lighting, it blinds your subject and it looks terrible to boot).
-There’s a wide rage of LED lighting units available and this topic could easily fill an article and more, however, here are three key features you should look for in any portable LED lighting unit you purchase: 1.
+Sometimes a little bit of extra light coming from the left or right of the camera (avoid frontal lighting, it blinds your subject and it looks terrible to boot).
+There’s a wide range of LED lighting units available and this topic could easily fill an article and more, however, here are three key features you should look for in any portable LED lighting unit you purchase: 1.
 It should offer dimming capability; 2.
-It should accept a Sony L-series type Lithium Ion battery (a widely used standard and Sony offers intelligent battery chargers) for power that connect directly to the unit (you don’t want to be messing with power cables or outboard battery options); and 3.
+It should accept a Sony L-series type Lithium-Ion battery (a widely used standard and Sony offers intelligent battery chargers) for power that connects directly to the unit (you don’t want to be messing with power cables or outboard battery options); and 3.
 It should be a bicolor model.
 Bicolor units have an array of both daylight balanced (5600K, bluish) and tungsten balanced (3200K, yellowish) LEDs so you can dial in the color temperature you need depending on the ambient lighting conditions.
 A little can go a long way.
-In many situations you can get away without lighting, and if you do need it, all you need to to is supplement existing lighting.
+In many situations, you can get away without lighting, and if you do need it, all you need to do is supplement existing lighting.
 Whether you use lighting or not, pay attention to exposure.
-Most smartphones let you touch the screen to set where it’s prioritizing the exposure for the shot for better looking video.
+Most smartphones let you touch the screen to set where it’s prioritizing the exposure for the shot for better-looking video.

 5. Edit with Adobe Premiere Pro CC